-- Neutron radiation - a neutron flux from a radioactive source.
-Neutrons pass through the matter almost without any hindrance and stop them, popularly speaking, only the frontal impact on the atomic nucleus.
+- Neutron Radiation - Neutron flow from a radioactive source.
+Neutrons pass through the matter almost without any hindrance and stop them, popularly speaking, only a frontal impact on the atomic nucleus.
 Although solid matter may appear sufficiently dense, at microscopic scale, it is the finest quantum foam made up mostly of emptiness.
 Atomic nuclei are incredibly small.
-The collision of a neutron with the nucleus of an atom in mass transit (such as a block of iron) is even less likely than an airplane accident caused by the air collision of two planes.
+The collision of a neutron with the nucleus of an atom when it passes through matter (such as a block of iron) is even less likely than an air crash caused by the air collision of two planes.
 Neutrons in the mass fly many meters before finally seizing somewhere.
 Neutron radiation is odd in that when the kernel collides finally, the neutron can get stuck in it and turn it into a radioactive isotope.
 That's why neutron radiation is so dangerous - the irradiated object itself becomes radioactive.
 When neutrons are irradiated by the human organism, radionuclides under the influence of captured neutrons arise directly in the body, where they are much more dangerous than in the external environment (because of their α and β radiation).

 The properties of penetrating radiation also show the way of protection: